MohhamedRafi12/fits2/README.md

 3) Look at Scipy_fit.ipynb for a brief example of doing a fiot with Scipy
 4) Your main project is to complete the last section of either User_fit.ipynb (recommended) or Scipy_fit.ipynb.
 Here you will develop your own model to fit a data set that is provided.
 Details for your analysis are given in the notebook.

+# BEST FIT

+I picked the smallest number of parameters with the smallest reduced chi2 and larger p-value.
+Because I think the best fits would mostly likely have the least amount of parameters but fit the best.
+A higher p-value suggest that our chi-squared value was small to begin with, while a lower p-value suggested that our chi-squared value is larger (given that).